 The launch in September 2013 of the “Supply Chain Initiative”, an initiative of 7 EU level retailer, manufacturer and wholesaler associations to implement and enforce these principles.
 In July 2014, 100 groups representing 764 national operations in retail, wholesale and manufacturing had signed up to this initiative.

 In the meantime, the food supply chain has been under intense scrutiny by EU policy makers, leading to a Green Paper consultation on unfair trading practices in 2013, an unpublished Impact Assessment and a Communication on unfair trading practices in the B2B food supply chain in July 2014.
 In its Communication, the Commission recognises and encourages the development of the Supply Chain Initiative and calls on Member States “to tackle unfair trading practices in an appropriate and proportionate manner depending on national circumstances”.
-The Commission will report to the Council and the European Parliament by end 2015.

 Competition: Retailers thrive on fierce competition.
 Competitive markets bring innovation, choice, quality and low prices to consumers.
 Unlike manufacturing, net margins are typically low (2-3% on average).